Tengrom/Python_nmap/README.md

 # Python nmap

-Scripts has been write to provide clear report, without needed to parser or formatting it after scan finished.
-Script also improve reliability  by scan phases and some other additional functions.
+Scripts are example of use of python nmap and possibility to integrate it with other python module like Metasploit or ServiceNow.
+Alone it can provide clear report, without needed to parser or formatting it after scan finished.
+Script also improve speed and reliability by scan phases and some other additional functions.

 List of scripts:
 1.	cisco_SIE_Scan.py - Discovery Cisco Smart Installer vulnerability and gathering SNMP info from vulnerable device.
 2. SMB_info_scanner.py - Discovery devices with open 445 and 139 ports and gathering OS and SMB protocols info.
 3. Network_share_scanner.py - Discovery device with open 445 and 139 ports listing all shares on device and listing max 10 files from each discovered share.
 4.	nmap_vuln_scanner_ServiceNow.py - Discovery devices vulnerable for selected nmap script for example ms17_010 (Wannacry) and gathering SMB info about OS and domain .
 Script is checking if there is already open ticket for that host in ServiceNow if not, it will create new.
 5. Nmap_Metasploit_Scanner_Vuln.py - Discovery devices using nmap and scaning them using Metasploit vulnerability scanner , if devices is vulnerable script will gather SMB info about OS and domain .
-List of vulnerable  IP are recorded in metasploit DB.
+List of vulnerable IP are recorded in Metasploit DB.
-6. Nmap_Metasploit_Scanner_Vuln_Threads.py  - Quick scanner to discovery devices by scanning of subnets or IPs from file  and scanning them against vulns for example like  CVE-2019-0708 "BlueKeep" using Metasploit scanner "cve_2019_0708_bluekeep" if devices is vulnerable script will gather  SMB info about OS and domain .Script is using multiple  threads to speed up scan .
+6. Nmap_Metasploit_Scanner_Vuln_Threads.py – Very Quick and Fast  scanner to discovery devices by scanning of subnets or IPs from file and scanning them against vulns for example like CVE-2019-0708 "BlueKeep" using Metasploit modules .
+If devices is vulnerable script will gather SMB info about OS and domain .Script is using multiple threads to speed up scan .
 Lists of vulnerable devices are recorded in csv file .

 =========================